aleozlx/pacswitch/README.md

 # Features:
 - Processing bandwidth about 30MB/s [lo interface speed test]
 - Simple protocol that only takes about 50 lines to implement a client with C language.
-- C/Java/Python API provided.
+- C/Java API provided.
 - Multiple kinds of clients, multiple logins with same account.
 - Telnet administration.

+# Getting Started
+You need a server that runs python interpretor and twisted and Mysql.
+Then you setup a data table to store user accounts.
+After that, configure pacswitch following instructions listed in Configuration section at very beginning of src/pacswitch.py.
+Last, get your brand new pacswitch server running.

+Now that you've got it running, no matter Android SDK or OpenGL with which you are working, continue reading about our Client API usage.

 # Client API
+After you have a handy pacswitch server.
+Here's how to build a client with our API.

+- Download or fork this repository.
+- Copy API into your project.
+- Initiate a connection.
+- Bind pacOnDataReceived method.
+- Start an event loop.
+- If you are not familiar with stuff, see example/Pactalk.java for example.

+## For C
+API

+	bin/libpacswitchcli.a
+	src/client api/pacswitchcli.h

+1. Call "pacInit" to initiate a connection.
+2. Call "pacOnDataReceived" to bind a handler.
+3. Create subprocess or another thread for the event loop.
+4. Call "pacLoop" to start an event loop.
+5. Call "pacSendData" whenever you like to send data.
+6. Call "pacClose" to socket.
+7. Compile with "gcc -O2 -Wall -Wno-unused-result -o yourclient yourclient.c libpacswitchcli.a"

+## For Java
+API

+	src/client api/PacswitchClient.java

+1. Subclass "PacswitchClient" and implement "pacOnDataReceived" to handle response data.
+2. Call "pacInit" to initiate a connection.
+3. Call "pacReceiveAsync" to start an event loop.
+4. Call "pacSendData" whenever you like to send data.
+5. Call "pacClose" to close connection.

+# Protocol
 Documentation will come soon.

-# C Example (Chatting client)
+## C Example (Chatting client)

 	//gcc -O2 -Wall -Wno-unused-result -o pactalk2 pactalk2.c libpacswitchcli.a
 	#include <stdio.h>